willpaxton/ServerSide-FinalProject/README.md

 ### Windows
 Easiest way is to install docker desktop here: https://www.docker.com/products/docker-desktop/

-Then, open a command line session within the project directory and run
+Then, open a command line session within the project directory (aka the folder which contains the compose.yml file) and run
 ```
 docker compose up --build
 ```